 - a Debt Relief Order is better if you qualify – a DRO is cheaper, easier, and quicker than bankruptcy, so if you are renting and your debts are less than £30,000 see if you meet the other DRO criteria;

 - selling the house it may be possible to keep your house after you go bankrupt if there is no equity or someone else can “buy” your share of the equity from the Official Receiver.
-However you should consider whether it wouldn’t be better to sell the house, especially if it is the wrong size, in the wrong place, your mortgage is interest-only or there is an expensive secured loan.
+But so think if it would be better to sell the house, especially if it is the wrong size, in the wrong place, your mortgage is interest-only or there is an expensive secured loan.

 Even if you are sure bankruptcy is your best (or only) option, it is still good to take some advice about this, see Where to get help and advice for suggestions.